MicrosoftDocs/visualstudio-docs/docs/ide/managing-project-and-solution-properties.md

 ::: moniker range="<=vs-2019"

-The following illustration shows the **Build** property page for a WPF project in C#:
+The following screenshot shows the **Build** property page in the Project Designer for a WPF project in C#:

 ![Visual Studio Project Designer](../ide/media/vs2015_proppage_build.png)